 Gangchon Rail Park Route

-On the route there are some interesting attractions and beautiful views.
+On the route, there are some interesting attractions and beautiful views.

 Along the way, there is a real railroad crossroad.
 Traffic on the road is guarded by a guard.
-All cars must stop in front of the railway barrier, to let the entire group of trolleys to pass.
+All cars must stop in front of the railway barrier, to let the entire group of trolleys pass.
 It is worth to mention, that there are about 80 trolleys taking part in a single ride.
-That means, the whole “peloton” is really long and waiting time for cars on a crossroad is long.
+That means the whole “peloton” is really long and waiting time for cars on a crossroad is long.

 During the journey, you are driving through several tunnels, each of which offers various attractions.
-In one tunnel there was a total darkness, but it looked like a starry milky way.
+In one tunnel there was total darkness, but it looked like a starry milky way.
 You could not see the rails, only a shadow of the people riding in front of you.
-In the background there was a romantic song played.
+In the background, there was a romantic song played.
 That experience gave us great emotions and shivers on the skin.

 For those willing, it is possible to rent VIR glasses.
 In the last – fourth tunnel, passengers caring special glasses see an alternate reality.
-With those glasses they can see dangerous monsters that must be killed.
+With those glasses, they can see dangerous monsters that must be killed.
 They are earning points for each killed creature.
 Costs for renting VIR glasses is 5000 WON (about 4,5$ per person).

 Part of the route runs along the high bank of the cliff, and a wide river meander below.

-What to watch out for when traveling
+What to watch out for when travelling

 During the whole trip, you must be careful only about two things.